-Acceptance of New Appointment

-State employees are required to give two weeks' written notice before beginning service in a new position under the jurisdiction of another appointing authority, unless both appointing authorities mutually agree to a shorter period of notice.
+Acceptance of New Appointment - State employees are required to give two weeks' written notice before beginning service in a new position under the jurisdiction of another appointing authority, unless both appointing authorities mutually agree to a shorter period of notice.

-Nepotism/Dating Relationship

-State of Nevada policy prohibits a classified employee from working under the immediate supervision or in the direct line of authority of someone with whom he is having a "dating relationship" or a family member, including a spouse, child, parent, aunt, uncle, niece, nephew, grandparent, grandchild, or first cousin or the same relation by marriage.
+Nepotism/Dating Relationship - The State of Nevada prohibits persons from working in the direct line of authority of someone with whom there is a "dating relationship" or a family member, including a spouse, child, parent, sibling, aunt, uncle, niece, nephew, grandparent, grandchild, or first cousin or the same relation by marriage.
 "Direct line of authority" includes an employee's immediate supervisor, that supervisor's supervisor and each subsequent level of supervision all the way up through the employee's chain of command to the department director.
 A supervisory relationship includes responsibility and accountability for assigning work, evaluating performance, hiring, disciplining, and training, as opposed to temporary or ad hoc employment situations caused by an emergency or a special project of limited duration.
 "Dating relationship" is defined as an intimate association primarily characterized by the expectation of affectional or sexual involvement.
 The term does not include a casual relationship or an ordinary association between persons in a business or social context.
 (NRS 281.210, NAC 284.0533)